 For a list of conditions and restrictions refer to medical retrivals and repatriation in the Member Handbook.

 If you are supervising other practitioners (including students, nurses and trainees) you are required to have the recognised qualifications, training and experience for the services you supervise as well as maintain an appropriate level of indemnity cover for those services.

 Appropriate supervision arrangements must be in place and may include both direct supervision and indirect supervision where there continues to be adequate access to communication, oversight, interaction, direction and support after initial instruction has been provided.

-The Indemnity Insurance Policy provides cover for practice staff errors and omissions, related to the member's provision of healthcare.
+The Indemnity Insurance Policy provides cover for practice staff errors and omissions, related to your provision of healthcare.

 MIPS membership benefits (including insurance cover) extend to clinical trial participation, subject to meeting certain criteria.

 For further information refer clinical trails in the Indemnity Insurance Policy within the Member Handbook.

 Gratuitous services are services where you receive no remuneration and patients (or others) are not charged for your involvement for the services you undertake.
 This may include services such as prescribing and writing referrals and volunteer services.